COVID-19 Event Risk Mitigation Procedure & Guidelines: 2023 Mountain Bike Oregon Management Plan

 - The Beverage Garden & Food Cart Outdoor Space will follow the most current Sector Guidance – Eating & Drinking Establishments for Outdoor spaces.
 Masks will be required to be worn at all times while in Beverage Garden & Food Cart Outdoor space unless you are eating or drinking.

-*These procedures & Guidelines are based on where we are in the State of Oregon & County of Lane as of March 1, 2021.
-These are subject to change based on the Metric-Based Guidance at time of event.
+*These procedures & Guidelines are based on where we are in the State of Oregon & County of Lane as of November 1, 2021.
+These are subject to change based on the Metric-Based Guidance at the time of the event.